 The Omdurman market shouldn’t be passed over either.
 Everything from handicrafts to artifacts is sold in the open-air stalls.
 Hopefully, you’ll find a vendor selling Tamia the Sudanese falafel or Ful; mashed fava beans accompanied by a tomato-chili sauce.

 The smallest of the cities on this list.
 The capital of North Darfur, this place has largely been developed and made famous by the Sultan Ali Dinar.
 The rebellion he led in 1915 against the colonial British marked the end of his rule as he died shortly after.
 One piece of evidence pointing to the areas rich past is the Palace Museum of Sultan Ali Dinar.

 The museum features cases of the region’s silver-coined currency, broadswords carved with finite detail belonging to the Sultan’s lieutenants, and the great Dinar’s gold-painted throne.
 A lush and overgrown garden is featured in the back of the establishment, a place where locals are known to chat and enjoy the scenery.

 If you hail from the US, Sudan requires that your passport be at least six months away from expiring (like most countries) and an entry visa upon arrival.
 This can be obtained from your local Sudanese Embassy.
 Get ready for many phone call and extensive email correspondence.

-Permits are a must for tourists and are required for most activities, including driving outside of Khartoum (the countries capital), visiting certain tourists cites and taking certain pictures (usually at border-crossings, near military buildings or any other areas having to do with the government).
+Permits are a must for tourists and are required for most activities, including driving outside of Khartoum (the countries capital), visiting certain tourist cites and taking certain pictures (usually at border-crossings, near military buildings, or any other areas having to do with the government).